ros2/ros2_tracing/doc/design_ros_2.md

 ## Instrumentation design

-The goal is to document ROS 2's design/architecture through descriptions of the main execution flows.
-The instrumentation can then be designed around that.
+This section includes information about ROS 2's design & architecture through descriptions of the main execution flows.
+The instrumentation can then be built around that.

 ### Flow description